DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 **Hidden:** A creature might be considered *Hidden* when out of view or otherwise undetected by nearby creatures.
 When attempting to notice or look for a creature that is Hidden, all Detection or Investigation Checks are made at the Lower Hand.
+All attacks made against a Hidden creature are made with Lower Hand.

 #### Cover